guygregory/gpt-oss/README.md

 ## Overview

-This repository contains Python sample code for interacting with the gpt-oss-120b model deployed on Azure AI Foundry.
-The gpt-oss model is OpenAI's reasoning model that provides transparent access to its reasoning process.
+This repo contains Python sample code for interacting with the gpt-oss-120b model deployed on Azure AI Foundry.
+The gpt-oss models are OpenAI's open weight models that provide transparent access to its reasoning process.

 ## Prerequisites